goblivend/Advent-of-code/README.md

 This puzzle will allow me to try functions as parameters in bash, might be coming this week (week of the 06/12)

+### Day08:
+The first puzzle of today was pretty easy since we just had to look at the length of each digit and check.
+For the second one, it was another story tho...
+I'm really proud to have finished it.

+This puzzle will allow me to try functions as parameters in bash, might be coming this week (week of the 06/12)

 (thx to Sheinxy for the README template)